About blocked and disk spanned pieces

 • define the size for each piece file: this option allows you to define the number of pieces and the size for each one.
 A list is displayed allowing you to add/remove pieces.
 You should add pieces until the "remaining byte(s)" counter indicates 0.

-• To add a piece, click on Add Piece, and select between "With Specified Size" or "Remaining".
-Selecting "With Specified Size" will open a dialog box that ask you to enter the size of the piece (in bytes only).
+• To add a piece, click Add Piece, and select between "With Specified Size" or "Remaining".
+Selecting "With Specified Size" will open a dialog box that asks you to enter the size of the piece (in bytes only).
 Click OK and the piece is added to the list.
 The "Remaining" option will add a piece whose size is equal to the amount shown by the "remaining bytes" counter.

 For example, if you want to burn a large file that does not fit on a single CD, you can split it into two blocked pieces and then burn these pieces onto two different CDs.